 It’s taken me years to make peace with the fact that I’m in fact, an introvert.
 As a child, I thought being soft spoken was uncool… all of the popular kids were loud and charismatic, and I wanted to be more like them.
-But as someone who despises parties and meaningless small talk, I’ve come to the realization that it’s not something I can fix but a personality trait that’s deeply engrained in me.
+But as someone who despises parties and meaningless small talk, I’ve come to the realization that it’s not something I can fix but a personality trait that’s engrained in me.

-Although the circle of people I let in is small, I cherish quality 1:1 time with the ones I like.
+Although the circle of people I surround myself with is small, I cherish quality 1:1 time with the ones I like.
 If you inspire me creatively, we’ll talk about our perspectives on art and the experiences that shaped who we are as artists.
 If you inspire me intellectually, we’ll talk about what a perfect world consists of and discuss the meaning of life.
 We’ll recommend stimulating books to each other and mentor each other.
 We can watch an indie film and dissect it together.
 Or maybe you can come over and we’ll cook a simple dinner with glasses of wine in hand.

 When I think back to my college years, I don’t have any meaningful memories from drunken frat parties.
 All of the memories I’ve kept close are from late night hangout sessions in someone’s dorm room where we opened up about our insecurities over a box of cheese pizza.
 I love having a deep conversation with someone but that will most likely not happen at a party with music so loud that it shakes my bones.